Back

 Analysis & Root Cause

-The interpretation of a “0-second pulse” has been updated in PcVue 16 to ensure greater logical consistency.
+The interpretation of a “0-second pulse” has been updated in PcVue 16 to improve logical consistency.

-• In PcVue 15: A pulse setting of 0 seconds was interpreted as a Direct Activation (Latch).
-It functioned like a standard switch, maintaining the value.
+• In PcVue 15: A 0-second pulse was treated as a Direct Activation, functioning like a standard switch and maintaining the value.

-• In PcVue 16: A pulse setting of 0 seconds is interpreted literally as an instantaneous pulse.
-Consequently, the value may not be held long enough to trigger the expected state change in the connected device or variable.
+• In PcVue 16: A 0-second pulse is now interpreted literally as an instantaneous pulse.
+As a result, the value may not be held long enough to trigger the expected state change in the connected device or variable.

 Solution

-If the original intent of the control was to change a state (e.g., turn a valve invalidation ON/OFF) and keep it there, the “Pulse” setting is no longer appropriate.
+If the control was intended to toggle a state (e.g., turn a valve ON/OFF) and maintain it, the “Pulse” setting is no longer suitable.

 1. Open the symbol or mimic containing the control.